-♦ IMPORTANT ♦-

-Because you and your advisor will use the Planner together, YOU MUST BRING THIS BOOK WITH YOU TO YOUR ADVISING CONFERENCE when you come to campus.

-WELCOME TO INDIANA UNIVERSITY AND THE UNIVERSITY DIVISION!

-As a college student, new to the Bloomington campus of Indiana University (IUB), you are about to begin one of the most exciting times in your life.
-While here, you can discover the joys of learning in new ways, of expanding your intellectual and social relationships, and of realizing self-discipline amid the challenges and opportunities that are inherent in a university.
-You will find that faculty and staff are committed to helping you succeed in college and offer a variety of student services for that purpose.
-We encourage you to make the most of your experiences here!

-What Is the University Division?

-The University Division (UD) is the "academic home" for most new Indiana University students on the Bloomington campus.
-It provides academic advising and support to freshmen and transfer students, and maintains their academic records until they meet requirements to enter a degree-granting unit (College of Arts and Sciences, Kelley School of Business, etc.).
-This division also provides assistance to students interested in preprofessional study and the allied health sciences through its Health Professions and Prelaw Center (HPPLC).

-The division includes a central academic advising office, a records office, the Freshman Interest Groups (FIGs) program, and HPPLC-all located in Maxwell Hall.
-The Student Academic Center located at the corner of Seventh Street and Jordan Avenue and the advising offices located in most residence halls to serve first-year students are also part of the University Division.
+University Division (UD) is the "academic home" for most new students on the IUB campus.
+UD provides academic advising and support to its students (most of whom are freshmen and transfer students) and maintains their academic records until they are admitted to one of the degree-granting units (College of Arts and Sciences, Kelley School of Business, etc.).
+UD also supports students interested in preparing for careers in the legal and health professions through the Health Professions and Prelaw Center (HPPLC).
+UD's central academic advising office, the UD records office, and the HPPLC are all located in Maxwell Hall.
+UD also includes the Student Academic Center (SAC), which provides services designed to help students develop critical academic skills.
+The SAC is located at the corner of Seventh Street and Jordan Avenue.
+Finally, UD has a number of advising offices located in the residence halls.
+These offices are available to serve UD freshmen students where they live.
+HOW LONG DO I REMAIN IN UNIVERSITY DIVISION?

-After students complete requirements for admission to a particular school, the UD Records Office certifies them (transfers their academic records) to that academic unit.
-Students seeking admission to academic units that require an admission application must be selected for admission before the UD Records Office can certify them.
-Some students leave the University Division by the end of their freshman year.
-Others remain in the UD longer in order to complete admission requirements.
+A student entering IUB through UD must complete specific requirements for admission into one of the degree-granting schools (units).
+It's important to understand that admission requirements vary by program and/or by school.
+For some programs and schools, completion of admission requirements leads to automatic certification (transfer of the student record from UD to a degree-granting unit).
+For others, an admission application is required and applicants must be selected for admission before their records will be transferred from the UD Records Office to the records office of the admitting unit.

-How Long Do I Remain in University Division?

 Most students remain in University Division for two terms and then certify into a degreegranting unit.
 Policy: Students enrolled at IU Bloomington through University Division must certify into degree-granting units at the beginning of the term following the one in which they complete 70 credit hours.
 Exception: All transfer students, regardless of how many credit hours they have transferred to IUB, will be allowed to enroll through University Division for at least two terms.

-Who Will Help Me Plan for My First Year?
+WHO WILL HELP ME PLAN FOR MY FIRST YEAR?